systemaccounting/mxfactorial/services/event/README.md

 ### event

-receives events such as `gdp` from postgres and increments keys in redis for the measure service
+listens to and receives events such as `gdp` from postgres and increments keys in redis for the measure service